 Thank you for your consideration.

 If you’d like to donate towards Leanne’s legacy , we’ll be able to educate more New Zealand women – mums, sisters, daughters – about the lesser-known signs of breast cancer.
-To donate to the Foundation’s education programmes: Phone 0508 105 105 OR please donate online.
+To donate to the Foundation’s education programmes, please donate online.

 And please keep an eye on your breasts.
 If anything changes, show your doctor right away.